6 Hours / 6 CEs

 • Experience Level

-This training is designed for licensed and pre-licensed mental health professionals seeking foundational knowledge and skills in fitness-for-duty evaluations (FFDEs).
+This training is appropriate for licensed and pre-licensed mental health professionals at varying levels of experience with fitness-for-duty evaluations (FFDEs).

-Beginner: Participants are new to FFDEs or have limited experience, seeking to understand the legal foundations, practice standards, and basic assessment models.
+• Beginner: Participants new to FFDEs or with limited exposure to legal and ethical standards will gain foundational knowledge of relevant laws, practice standards, and the three-step assessment model.

 • Practice Setting